anaconda/anaconda-project/projects.rst

     BLAH: { default: "default_value_of_blah" }

-Variables can have custom help strings
+Variables can have custom description strings
 ======================================

-A variable can have a 'help' field, which will be used in UIs which display the variable.
+A variable can have a 'description' field, which will be used in UIs which display the variable.

 For example:

   variables:
     SALES_DB_PASSWORD: {
-       help: "The password for the sales database, ask jim@example.com if you don't have one."
+       description: "The password for the sales database, ask jim@example.com if you don't have one."
     }